UCI-GDIM31/class-activities-jimmyj3-spec/README.md

 My game is not prefect.
 I try to make the cat not floating in the air, but I could not figure it out still.
 And I need to fix the rigidbody to make it stands on the ground.

+### W5
+1. I don't have questions for activity 1.
+2. Plan of structure the DeerW5 Class: Firstly, I know that the deer will walk toward the target(red mushroom), and the member variable is _target.
+So we need NavMeshAgent as a target that allows us to attach in Unity, and what I do is  _agent = GetComponent<NavMeshAgent>().
+I also make a function called start(), and it tells the deer to start walking once the game starts.

 ## Open-Source Assets